pt.io - Reading/writing files¶

 - Parameters:

-filename (str) – The filename of the topics file.
-A URL is supported for the “trec” and “singleline” formats.
+str) – The filename of the topics file.
+A URL is supported for the “trec” and “singleline” formats.format (

-pandas.Dataframe with columns=[‘qid’,’query’] both columns have type string
+pandas.Dataframe with columns=[‘qid’,’query’], where both columns have type str.

 - Supported Formats: